Teamwork/ot-rich-text/README.md

 ### Retain Operation

 A retain operation is an instruction to keep a specified number of characters.
-The original characters come from the `CONTENT` of the insert operations.
+The original characters come from the insert operations.
 Attributes can also be specified to update the attributes for the kept content.
+Insert open/close/embed node operations are tread as 1-character strings.

 *Note: It is not necessary to retain the last characters of a document as this is implied.*